-Temperatures along the FOs were sampled at 0.125 m resolution with a sampling rate of 1 Hz.
-The FOs were deployed in a double-ended configuration, however the data was acquired and treated as two separated single-ended channels of data.
-Splices between ends of fiber optic cables are known to create an additional loss in signal, i.e., local higher attenuation (Tyler et al. (2009); van de Giesen et al. (2012)), this loss is normally independent of the direction.
+In total, 120 (4 x 10 x 3) trials were conducted with the different parameters, each with a minimum duration of 10 minutes.
+Temperatures along the FO cable were sampled at 0.125 m resolution with a sampling rate of 1 Hz.
+Splices between ends of fiber optic cables are known to create an additional loss in signal, i.e., local higher attenuation (Tyler et al. (2009); van de

+Giesen et al. (2012)), this loss is normally independent of the direction.
 However, in processing of the raw DTS data it was found that the loss over the splice was not the same in both directions.
 Due to this asymmetrical structure of the splice loss, only the data of one channel was used to ensure the quality of the results, as this channel showed a regular splice loss.

-In our study we use the advantage of averaging over time and space, to reduce (white) noise in the DTS measurements (van de Giesen et al. (2012); Selker et al. (2006b)).
+- For each angle of attack only the 5 temperatures differences (\times 2 because of duplexing) from the middle of the wind tunnel are used, to prevent using AHFO wind speed measurements with side/boundary effects.
+We investigated the consequences of extending the spatial range and found there is limited difference between these measurements (see Table D1).
+During this extended spatial range analysis we found out part of the 90° data of the duplexed cable contained additional noise which decreased the accuracy, and therefore we decided to take only 5 × 1 temperature differences for the 90° calculations. - In our study we use the advantage of averaging over time and space, to reduce (white) noise in the DTS measurements 10 (van de Giesen et al. (2012); Selker et al. (2006b)).
 For clarity we therefore introduce three parameters: n{time} , n{space} and n, where n{time} is the amount of measurements averaged over time and n{space} is the amount of measurements averaged over space and n the total amount of measurements over time and space and can be expressed as: $n = n{time} \times n{space}$.
-In the machine specifications it is given that the sample resolution is $x{sample} = 0.125$ m, but the highest actual spatial resolution is 0.3m, indicating and $n{space} \ge 2$.
-In this paper we will first work with $n{space} = 10$ and finally we will propose an equation (See later Eq.
-22) which is a function of $n{space} = 1$.
+In the machine specifications it is given that the sample resolution is $x{sample} = 0.125m$, but the highest actual spatial resolution is 0.3m, indicating and $n{space} \ge 2$.
+In this paper we will first work with $n{space} = 10$ and finally we will propose an equation (See - 15 later Eq.
+21) which is a function of n{space} and n{time} .
 This is done, because we want to estimate an unique constant (C{DTS}) independent of the DTS machine and the settings, which is expected to be more representative if the amount of (white) noise is reduced by averaging.